 The partners in CUHP are the University of Cambridge, Cambridgeshire and Peterborough NHS Foundation Trust, Cambridge University Hospitals NHS Foundation Trust and Royal Papworth Hospital NHS Foundation Trust.

-The NIHR ARC East of England is a five-year collaboration between Cambridge and Peterborough NHS Foundation Trust and four universities in our region.
-It also brings together many of our regional NHS organisations, patient charities and relevant industry partners.
-The ARC is one of 15 Applied Research Collaborations funded by NIHR, the largest funder of health and care research in the UK.
+The NIHR ARC East of England is one of 15 Applied Research Collaborations funded by NIHR, the largest funder of health and care research in the UK.
+The ARC is hosted by Cambridge and Peterborough NHS Foundation Trust and four universities in our region and brings together many of our regional NHS organisations, patient charities and relevant industry partners.
 ARCs support applied health and care research that responds to and meets the needs of local populations and local health and care systems.
-We work closely with the ARC in a number of areas and our CEO Piers Ricketts is a member of the ARC board.
+We work closely with the ARC in a number of areas and our CEO Piers Ricketts and Sarah Robinson, Director of Delivery, are both members of the ARC board.

 We work with the Department of International Trade on expositions to promote innovations from the region and further international trade opportunities in addition to attract inward investment and position our region as a location for innovative businesses to settle.
 Recently this included showcasing some of the innovations we have been working with on a visit to China with the purpose of business development, investment and collaboration.